 - Stewart Falls - Everybody loves a waterfall hike and when it's coupled with fall leaves, not much can compare.

-- Wardwsorth Creek Trail - This hike in Hobble Creek Canyon is off the beaten path and tons of fun for bikers.
+- Wardwsorth Creek Trail - This fall hike in Hobble Creek Canyon is off the beaten path and tons of fun for bikers.

 9. Shop at a local farmer's market or boutique